-GCC collects assessment data for its courses and programs at the secondary, postsecondary, and Continuing Education levels during its two-year cycle.
-The College also collects assessment data for administrative units, student learning services, Board of Trustees, and the Office of the President.110 The data and analysis is available to all college employees since all GCC employees have access to TracDat.
-Through TracDat, an employee is able to run a four column report for any academic or administrative unit to see the SLO assessed, the criteria and assessment tool(s) used, the data analysis, the results of the data analysis, the use of assessment results, and the status of implementation.111
+GCC collects assessment data for its courses and programs at the secondary, postsecondary, and Continuing Education in its two-year cycle.
+The College also collects assessment data for administrative units, student learning services, Board of Trustees, and the Office of the President.
+The data and analysis is available to all college employees since all GCC employees have access to TracDat.
+Through TracDat, an employee is able to run a four column report for any academic or administrative unit to see the SLO assessed, the criteria and assessment tool(s) used, the data analysis, the results of the data analysis, the use of assessment results, and the status of implementation.

-Though the general public does not have access to the TracDat system, the Annual Institutional Assessment Report (AIAR) highlights the College's assessment activities, which include improvements resulting from completed assessment cycles, assessment commitment rates, and SLO assessment.112 This document provides the integrity assurance of the mechanics in place for GCC's assessment processes.
-The AIAR are available to college employees as well as the general public on the GCC website under "Public Reports."113 The Board of Trustees Assessment Report and the President's Performance Appraisal are
+Though the general public does not have access to the TracDat system, the Annual Institutional Assessment Report (AIAR) highlights the College's assessment activities which include improvements resulting from completed assessment cycles, assessment commitment rates, and SLO assessment.
+This document provides the integrity assurance of the mechanics in place for GCC's assessment processes.
+The AIAR are available to college employees as well as the general public on the GCC website under "Public Reports".
+The Board of Trustees Assessment Report and the President's Performance Appraisal are available to all college employees and the general public online at the GCC website under "Public Reports"